 Polyurethane Spray Foam Insulation provides some of the best insulating performance possible by effectively minimizing the culprits that cause heat gain or loss in a home: convection, conduction, radiation, air infiltration, air intrusion, and moisture accumulation.
 Good Life Energy Savers uses best-in-class open and closed-cell spray foam insulation products that deliver significant energy savings and increased comfort.

-Our high performance polyurethane spray foam is applied by installation professionals who are approved applicators.
+Our high performance polyurethane spray foam is applied by our installation professionals who are certified and approved applicators.
 The foam is applied to walls, attics, basements, and crawls as a heated liquid which then quickly expands, completely filling every open space.
 It cures within seconds providing a thermal, sound and condensation barrier in a single application without seams or gaps.

 Fiberglass batts will not stop air leakage.
 Spray foam will stop air leakage dead.
 Spray foam is also mold and moisture resistant unlike fiberglass.
 Fiberglass batts have an R-value of about 3.5 (1-inch thickness) but this is not a “true” R-value since there is no air seal.
 Most Open Cell Spray foams have a true R-value of about 4.0 per inch and Closed Cell has an R-value over 6 per inch.
 Fiberglass batts can sag over time and can leave gaps and small sections uninsulated.
 Spray foam completely adheres to wood and sheathing; the result is a permanent barrier to heat loss and air entry.
 In addition, spray foam will add strength to the structure where fiberglass batts will not.